kuzzleio/kuzzle-admin-console/README.md

 You can now access to `http://<back-office-ip>:<BACKOFFICE_PORT>`

 ### Without the server
-At this point you can choose to only build the `dist/` folder and access to it with your own server:
+You can choose to only build the `dist/` folder and access to it with your own server:
 ```
 $ BACKEND_HOST=<BACKEND_HOST> npm run build
 ```